Cooking tips for the caring cook.

 - Next day remove the pan and put the individual serving bags or containers into a larger gallon size freezer bag.

-- Store frozen soup for months.
+- Store frozen soup for 3 to 6 months.